janl/hoodie-plugin-publish-data/README.md

 To read the oublished data:

 ```
-var publicStore = hoodie.store.open('plugin-publish-data');
+var publicStore = hoodie.open('plugin-publish-data');
-// use regular hoodie.store methods to work with the data
+// use regular hoodie.store methods on publicStore to work with the data
 ```